MoamenAbdelwahed/Movies-app/README.md

 ## Libraries Used
 <li><a href='http://square.github.io/picasso/'>Picasso</a></li>

-## Next Step
+## Next Steps
 <li>Design improvements</li>
 <li>'No Internet Connection' handling</li>
 <li>handling another tablets' sizes</li>
 Your contribution is welcome!

 ## License
-This project is licensed under the MIT License - see the <a href='/LICENSE'>LICENSE</a> file for details
+This project is licensed under the MIT License - see the <a href='/LICENSE.md'>LICENSE.md</a> file for details

 ## Acknowledgments
 <a href='https://www.mobileapplaunchpad.com.eg/en/index'>Mobile Application Launchpad</a>